CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **11. North Barracks**

-The eastern door is barricaded from within, necessitating a DC 20 Lift Skill check to fogrekine it open.
-A character who listens at either door and passes a DC 10 Perception Skill Check can hear gruff voices engaged in a conversation conducted in the Vermkin language, expressing their growing hunger.
+The eastern door is barricaded from within, necessitating a CL 4 Lift Skill check to fogrekine it open.
+A character who listens at either door and passes a CL 2 Perception Skill Check can hear gruff voices engaged in a conversation conducted in the Vermkin language, expressing their growing hunger.

 ```
 This chamber houses old stone bunks lining the walls, with a warm glow emanating from a central iron brazier.